Skip to main content

 Please read the complete Official Rules & Guidelines prior to applying.
 The program reserves the right to disqualify any participant, or submission if Northwestern University determines, in its sole discretion, that there has been a violation of rules and guidelines or if it determines that an entry does not meet all eligibility requirements.

-• Ventures founded more than five years prior to the application open date (February 20, 2024) are ineligible to compete.
+• Ventures founded more than five years prior to the application open date (June 2, 2025) are ineligible to compete.

-• Venture must have at least one Northwestern University alum who is a founder or co-founder and substantial equity holder in the business who is actively involved full-time in day-to-day operations, and who graduated from Northwestern prior to December 31, 2023.
+• Venture must have at least one Northwestern University alum who is a founder or co-founder and substantial equity holder in the business who is actively involved full-time in day-to-day operations, and who graduated from Northwestern prior to August 31, 2024.

 • To be considered a Northwestern alum, you must have completed an undergraduate, graduate, or doctoral degree from Northwestern University.
 Graduates of Northwestern University certificate programs are not eligible to participate.